Cosium/dry-dry/README.md

 We believe that those attributes should be easily distributed and updated across projects.

+### The version management madness

+Because most of multi module project use multiple version of the same dependencies.
+Bundling an application with those modules may be challenging.

+Dry provide a mecanism to centralize dependencies version management.

 ### Do not repeat yourself

 `dry` is a stupid `npm` wrapper allowing any `package.json` to extend a parent file.